CraftGamer9651/tic-tac-toe/README.md

 Potential Functions:
  - drawBoard(): A function to draw the playing board
- - playerMove(): A function to detect player input and update board
+ - playerMove(): A function to detect player input and update the board

 Extra Post MVP:
  - checkWinner(): Checks for a winner